Sebazzz/sebazzz.github.io/_posts/2021-01-19-mounting-the-biqu-h2-to-creality-cr6.md

 *I forgot to set the linear advance down, so all the corners are rounded far too much.
 But it works!*

-While the print runs, make sure that the hotend connect is properly
+While the print runs, make sure that the hotend heater connector is properly connected and does not heat up.
+Heating up is an indication of improper contact.

 ## Quick maintenance check